Vince Dooley, longtime Georgia football coach, dies at 90

 Dooley was the second prominent member of Georgia’s storied football history to die in the past two weeks.

-Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died on Oct.
+Pro and College Football Hall of Famer Charlie Trippi died on Oct.
 19 at the age of 100.

 Dooley’s death came just one day before Georgia, the defending national champion and ranked No. 1 in the country, faces one of its biggest rivals, the Florida Gators, in the annual ”Cocktail Party” game at Jacksonville, Florida.